splunk/public-o11y-docs/infrastructure/metrics-pipeline/related-metrics.rst

    * - ``sf.org.numDatapointsDroppedInvalidByToken``
      - Number of data points dropped for a specific access token because they didn't follow documented guidelines for data points.
 For example, the metric name was too long, the metric name included unsupported characters, or the data point contained no values.

+   * - ``sf.org.numDatapointsDroppedBatchSize``
+     - Number of data points dropped because a single request contained more than 100,000 data points.
+In this scenario, Observability Cloud drops data points because it perceives sending more than 100,000 data points in a single request as excessive.

+   * - ``sf.org.numDatapointsDroppedBatchSizeByToken``
+     - One value per token, number of data points dropped because a single request contained more than 100,000 data points.
+In this scenario, Observability Cloud drops data points because it perceives sending more than 100,000 data points in a single request as excessive.

 Data point retention metrics
 ----------------------------------------